Saudi Arabia - Import Tariffs Saudi Arabia - Import Tariffs

-Most of food products are subject to a 5 percent import duty.
+The clear majority of food products are subject to a 5 percent import duty.
 Selected processed food products, however, are assessed higher import duties.
 In order to protect local food processors and production from competitively priced imports, Saudi Arabia ties import duties to the level of local production of similar products.
-As a rule, a maximum import tariff rate of 40 percent ad-valorem is applied when local production of a food or agricultural product exceeds a self-sufficiency level.
+As a general rule, a maximum import tariff rate of 40 percent ad-valorem is applied when local production of a food or agricultural product exceeds a self-sufficiency level.

 Imports of rice, baby milk and animal feed (soybean meal, feed corn, barley, rice, sorghum, palm kernel meal, wheat bran, alfalfa, hay, sugarcane molasses, rice bran, and sunflower meal, oats, canola meal, fish meal, alfalfa pellets, soy bean hulls, sunflower hulls, and rice bran) are subsidized while coffee, tea and fresh red meat enter the country duty-free.
 Saudi Arabia has no tariff rate quota (TRQ) requirement.